alexwaller05/MIST4610_G8Project2/README.md

 * Optimize resource allocation: Helps police departments assign patrols, detectives, and support services to the units most likely to see increased cases.
 * Guide policy and budgeting: Provides data‑driven justification for funding specialized task forces or community resources focused on the highest‐risk felony types.
 * Measures policy effectiveness: If a citywide violence‑prevention initiative comes into action and the actual assault arrests come in below your forecasted baseline, that gap quantifies how much crime the program likely prevented.

+### Manipulations Applied to the Dataset for Question 2
+* Mapped offense descriptions into 7 felony categories via `CASE WHEN`
+* Filtered data to 2020 and beyond (for forecast analysis)
+* Aggregated monthly counts by Felony Category

 ### Question 2 - Analysis Visualization
 <img width="961" alt="Screenshot 2025-04-22 at 9 10 45 PM" src="https://github.com/user-attachments/assets/df987def-27e3-4817-aac3-86f09064568f" /> <br>